espressomd/espresso/doc/sphinx/running.rst

     Requires a CUDA debug build, enabled with the CMake options ``-D ESPRESSO_BUILD_WITH_CUDA=ON -D CMAKE_BUILD_TYPE=Debug``.

-The CUDA-GDB debugger is used to observe and control the execution of CUDA applications.
+The CUDA-GDB debugger :cite:`misc-cuda-gdb` is used to observe and control the execution of CUDA applications.
 CUDA-GDB can catch signals, suspend the program execution at user-defined break points and expose values in CUDA variables.
 When a signal is caught inside a CUDA kernel, the stack trace